spotify/confidence-sdk-swift/README.md

 Functionalities:
 - Managed integration with the Confidence backend
 - Pre-fetch and cache flag evaluations, for fast value reads even when the application is offline
-- Automatic data collection (in the backend) about which flags have been read by the application
+- Automatic data collection (in the backend) about which flags have been accessed by the application

 ## Dependency Setup